Estradiol and Progesterone

-DHEA plays a role in the cardiovascular health, gastrointestinal health, the immune system and brain functions.
+Just the same, excessively low cortisol levels can interfere with general well-being: Cortisol is vital.
+Apart from the provision of energy reserves, it also plays a role in the cardiovascular health,gastrointestinal health, the immune system and brain functions.
+As does DHEA.
 Low DHEA levels are susprected to increase the risk of Alzheimer’s disease, cancer, osteoporosis, depression, heart disease and obesity.
 High DHEA levels can cause in women a deeper voice and an increased hair growth all over the body.

 Testosterone is a sex hormone that is mainly associated with men – after all, it is responsible for the characteristics that distinguish the appearance of men from women, such as beard growth: it ensures the development of the male sex organ and is responsible for sexual potency and fertility.
 In addition, it strengthens the heart, brain and bones, supports muscle growth and fat decomposition, counteracts diabetes and high blood pressure, and helps to lower cholesterol levels.

 However, testosterone is also important for women, even though they produce 20 to 30 times less testosterone than men.
 Testosterone has a mood lifting effect, ensures for more assertiveness and enhances the desire for sex in both women and men.
 It also enhances sexual sensitivity, making it easier for women to reach orgasm.

 The body can only profit from all of these positive properties by having a healthy testosterone level; a deficiency can cause the complaints listed above and an excess can, amongst other things, lead to excessive aggressiveness, acne, oily skin and unwanted body hair (face and body) in women.

 Testosterone deficiency can affect women as well as men.